jjosenge12/sitefinityFrontV5/ResourcePackages/Bootstrap4/README.md

 }
 ```

-**Example:** To load `project-file-1.js` open the project Razor layout file (`/ResourcePackages/Bootstrap4/MVC/Views/Layouts/default.cshtml`) and add a reference there.
+**Example:** To load `project-file-1.js` open the project Razor layout file (`/ResourcePackages/Bootstrap5/MVC/Views/Layouts/default.cshtml`) and add a reference there.
 ```
-@Html.Script(Url.Content("~/ResourcePackages/Bootstrap4/assets/dist/js/project-file-1.js"), "bottom", true)
+@Html.Script(Url.Content("~/ResourcePackages/Bootstrap5/assets/dist/js/project-file-1.js"), "bottom", true)
 ```

 ### SVG sprites
-According to the [Bootstrap 4 framework](https://getbootstrap.com/docs/4.1/migration/#components) best practices, Sitefinity CMS uses [Font Awesome](https://fontawesome.com/) SVG sprites for our icons.
+Following [Bootstrap 5 framework](https://getbootstrap.com/docs/5.0/extend/icons/) recommendations, Sitefinity CMS uses [Font Awesome](https://fontawesome.com/) SVG sprites for our icons.
 After `npm start` is run, these sprites are located in the `assets/dist/sprites` folder.
 If you need to load more sprites, list them (separated by space) in the `package.json -> config.copySprits` section in a manner, similar to the following:

 **packages.json**
 ```